 Sunday May 26, 2013, Day 2

 I slept onboard rather well.
-It was calm but a little cold and had to use two blankets.
-In the morning the cabin temperature was 16° C (61° F).
+It was calm but a little cold and I had to use two blankets.
+In the morning the cabin temperature was 16°C (61°F).

 I took the dinghy ashore and a had a hike up the hills taking some photographs.
 The wind was a light breeze but it came from every conceivable direction.

 Later in the morning a large crew arrived with three boats and a caïque.
 They started clearing the beach and loading all the bulky trash on the caïque which soon left.
 At that time an oil sleek drifted into our cove.
-Because of almost no wind it hovered for hours.
+Because there was almost no wind the sleek hovered for hours.
 It was terrible.

 In the evening I took the dinghy around to nearby coves, mostly to continue the break-in of the outboard.

 For dinner I made a tray of sliced zucchini from Kalami, onions, tomatoes, and garlic.
 This I baked in the oven for about 1½ hr.
-In the mean time I started a new book on the Kindle Intuition Pumps And Other Tools for Thinking, a philosophical work.
+In the mean time I started a new book on the Kindle: Intuition Pumps And Other Tools for Thinking, a philosophical work.
 The zucchini dish while eatable was not too successful.
-I have done better.
+I had done better before.

 Monday May 27, 2013, Day 3